Luke Maile Preview, Player Props: Reds vs. Cardinals

 Luke Maile At The Plate

-- In 44.9% of his games this season (31 of 69), Maile has picked up at least one hit, and in nine of those games (13.0%) he recorded multiple hits.

-- Looking at the 69 games he has played this season, he's hit a long ball in six of them (8.7%), and in 3.1% of his trips to the dish.
+- He has hit a home run in 8.6% of his games this season, and 3.1% of his trips to the dish.

-- Maile has had an RBI in 13 games this season (18.8%), including nine multi-RBI outings (13.0%).
-He has also driven home three or more of his team's runs in three contests.
+- Maile has had at least one RBI in 18.6% of his games this season (13 of 70), with more than one RBI nine times (12.9%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.